realA10001986/Time-Circuits-Display/README.md

 By default, and if this field is empty, the TCD's own WiFi network ("AP-mode") will be unprotected.
 If you want to protect your TCD access point, enter your password here.
 It needs to be 8 characters in length and only characters A-Z, a-z, 0-9 and - are allowed.

 If you forget this password and are thereby locked out of your TCD, power-down, hold the ENTER key, power-up and wait until the white LED flashes, then release the ENTER key.
 The TCD will boot and start the access point temporarily without a password.
 Then connect to the TCD's AP with your computer or handheld, enter the Config Portal ( http://192.168.4.1 ) and either look up or change your AP WiFi password.
 Note that this ENTER-key-procedure is not persistent: When you reboot or re-power the TCD, the AP will be password protected again.

+##### &#9654; WiFi channel

+Here you can select one out of 13 channels, or have the TCD choose a random channel for you.
+The default channel is 1.

 ##### &#9654; WiFi power save timer